Precise asymptotic approximations for the kernels corresponding to the L\'evy processes: Introduction

 for some constant $C$.
 Recently there has been many interests from the theory of probability, PDE and SPDE to study such fractional Laplacians (see e.g., Caffarelli-Silvestre \cite{MR2354493}, Chen-Kim-Song \cite{MR2677618}, Bogdan-Sztonyk \cite{MR2320691}).
-We now mention one more example.
-A relativistic stable processes whose symbol is given by
+One more example is a relativistic stable process whose symbol is given by

-is an example of radial symbol, but it has no scaling property for $m\neq0$.
-Note that when $m=0$, this coincides to the symmetric $\alpha$-stable process.
-Recently, sharp kernel estimates for relativistic stable processes in open sets are obtained by Chen-Kim-Song \cite{MR2917772}.
+It has no scaling property when $m\neq0$, but it coincides to the symmetric $\alpha$-stable process when $m=0$.
+Sharp kernel estimates for relativistic stable processes in open sets are obtained by Chen-Kim-Song \cite{MR2917772}.

 Analytic tools such as semigroup, resolvent and infinitesimal generator have deep connections with the probabilistic properties such as transience and recurrence, asymptotic behavior at infinity, etc. The family of convolution operators indexed by $t\ge0$ and given by